apromore/ApromoreCE/README.md

 Configuration options specific to the community edition follow.

-### Share a file with all users
-By default ApromoreCE does not allow you to share a file with all users (the "public" group is not supported by default).
-You can change this by editing the site.properties file present in the 'ApromoreCE/ApromoreCore' directory.
-Change 'security.publish.enable = false' to 'security.publish.enable = true' to enable file sharing with all users.

-### Applet Code-Signing
-Some of Apromore's features are implemented as Java applets running client-side in the browser.
-If you possess an code-signing certificate (not an SSL certificate), you can edit the top-level `codesigning.properties` file to use your certificate rather than the self-signed certificate included in the source tree.
-This will avoid browser warnings.

 ### Predictive monitoring setup (optional)

 * Predictive monitoring requires the use of MySQL; see the Apromore Core README for MySQL setup instructions.